fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 But before diving into the XML and YAML notations, let's first have a look at another part of the Symfony Dependency Injection component: the **"dumper objects"**.
-A service dumper takes a container object and convert it to another format.
+A service dumper takes a container object and converts it to another format.
 And of course, the component comes bundled with dumpers for the XML and YAML formats.